nmannes/Web-Database-Project/README.md

   - Graphs are generated (or an appropriate error message is thrown) with all queries
   - Homepage explains how to use website

-Our Data is called the General Social Survey (GSS) Cumulative Datafile 1972-2016 The site has no apparent licensing info.
+Our Data is called the General Social Survey (GSS) Cumulative Datafile 1972-2016.
+The site has no apparent licensing info.
 The data is freely available to download. http://gss.norc.org/Get-The-Data

-Our one feature that we would have liked to implement is supporting a third variable that would act as a control on the other two.
+The next feature that we would have implemented was supporting a third control variable in each query.